 Capital Outlay Requests: Capital requests are submitted separately with priority given to the replacement of aging and outdated equipment.
-With the Fiscal Year 2001-2002 Budget, a "Computer and Technology Maintenance and Replacement" fund was instituted to protect the City's investment in technology by ensuring funds to properly maintain and replace equipment when needed.
+With the establishment of the "Technology" fund in 2002 to protect the City's investment in technology by ensuring funds to properly maintain and replace equipment when needed.
 This is funded through departmental contributions based on a usage formula.

-City Managers Review: At the end of April, the City Manager reviews a draft budget summary presented by the Director of Administrative Services.
+City Manager's Review: At the end of April, the City Manager reviews a draft budget summary presented by the Director of Administrative Services.
 Following the review and approval, the Proposed Budget, or City Manager's Budget as it is sometimes called, is finalized and printed for distribution.
 Much of the focus of the annual budget process is on General Fund programs since this is the only funding area that is fully discretionary.
 Grant funded programs follow a similar process but are more specifically directed by the regulations of the particular funding source.
 The City's adopted budget incorporates all City programs and specifically identifies the funding source for each.